hugomcp/DeepGabor/README.md

 - The auxiliary data required for learning the DeepGabor encoder are available at: http://di.ubi.pt/~hugomcp/DeepGabor.tar

-- "scr_correct.py": PUTHON script to test a previously learned DeepGabor model
+- "scr_correct.py": PYTHON script to test a previously learned DeepGabor encoder.